misterff1/Party/README.md

 Party
 ===========

-A party script for the JC-MP mod
-Type /party ingame to spawn in the party.
-Type it again to get back to the normal world
+A passive script for Just Cause 2 Multiplayer.
+Type /party and you will enter the party world in which you spawn as a male stripper with nothing but bubbleguns.
+Type /party again and you will be restored to your old position in the defaultworld.